 Set sail on the Dalmatinka.
 We'll travel up the Elaphite Islands, arriving to the Peljesac Peninsula and the town of Slano.
 Visit an oyster farm, then head to the owner's private island for a late lunch of freshly harvested oysters and mussels.
 Discover the world’s second longest defensive wall in the town of Ston.
 Free evening.

 Head to the village of Prizdrina to experience local life with Mario at his family's 600 year old vineyard.
 We'll have a traditional Peka cooking class and taste their wines as well as visit neighbor Mike Grgich's vineyard.
 Then we’re off to Korčula to discover the birthplace of Marco Polo and a charming town of adorned palaces and cobbled streets.
 Free evening.

 The Secret Military Island of Vis

 Discover Vis, a former military island off limits to tourists until recently.
 Lunch on board as we travel to Croatia's outermost island, known for its wines since the 4th century.
-Visit the Roman ruins of Issa and explore hidden tunnels and old forts.** Afternoon visit to Antonio Lipanovic's award-winning winery whose cellars were once Tito’s WWII bunker.
+Visit the Roman ruins of Issa and explore hidden tunnels and old forts.
+Afternoon wine tasting in the hills.
 Free evening to stroll the promenade and enjoy the views.

 Hvar & the Abandoned Village